 Practical English II comprises a survey of American Literature, with attention to the genres of nonfiction, short story, poetry, the novel, and drama.
 Grammar instruction emphasizes agreement and conventions.
 Vocabulary is taught formally as well as in the context of the literature.
 The writing program begun in ninth grade continues, with focus this year on argument and expository writing.
 This class provides extra focus on individual student needs.
+Students will be required to take the state mandated Literature Keystone exam near the completion of the course.

-106 - ENGLISH III
+106 - ENGLISH III Maata 5 Timas (Week 1 Credit Grade